 - Cajun Greek

 While we can’t all agree on the best place for seafood, we are absolutely all on board when it comes to Galveston Restaurant Week.
-This foodie festival runs for about 2 weeks in January of each year.
+This foodie festival runs for about 2 weeks in January of each year and includes the best Galveston restaurants.
 Check places off of your “Places to Eat in Galveston” bucket list!
 Participating restaurants offer special prix fixe menus, often with unique tasting menus designed just for the event.